Code

 print("-" * 5)

 In the introduction, we claimed that we could win any potentially winnable game by looking ahead and predicting the opponent’s actions.
-This would mean that each nonterminal state already has some predetermined game score, that is, in each state, it is already “obvious” which player is going to win.
+This would mean that each nonterminal state already has some predetermined game score.
+That is, in each state, it is already possible to determine which player is going to win.

 This translates directly into a recursive depth-first search algorithm for searching the complete game tree.